 Academic Advising Center

-The Academic Advising Center coordinates several programs including the First-Year Experience Advising Program, New Student Registration for Freshman and Transferring Students, and Advising for Open Majors.
+The Academic Advising Center coordinates several programs including the First-Year Experience Advising Program, New Student Registration for Freshman, the Transferring Student Advising Program, Advising for Open/Deciding Majors, the Academic Intervention Program for students on academic warning, and the Academic Renewal Program for students on academic probation.
 The Academic Advising Center also supports faculty advisers who work with students across the university in their respective academic departments.
 The Academic Advising Center serves as a clearinghouse for information about the university’s policies, procedures, and requirements.

 Professional staff within the Center help freshmen and students without a declared major review their progress toward the fulfillment of degree requirements and advise these students on developing academic goals, planning programs, selecting courses, investigating majors and minors, clarifying catalog year choices, and meeting standards.
 In addition, the Center’s staff members conduct specific programs for students who have received academic warnings or who are on academic probation to assist these students in regaining good academic standing.